-This Certification Report is to report the sponsor, Passport Division, Consular Affairs Bureau, Ministry of Foreign Affairs of Japan as the developer of the IT Security Evaluation of "Protection Profile for ePassport IC with SAC (PACE) and Active Authentication, Version 1.00" (hereinafter the "PP" [12]) on certification results, produced through the evaluation of the PP [12] conducted by ECSEC Laboratory Inc. Evaluation Center (hereinafter "Evaluation Facility") with completion date of March 9th, 2016.
-This report also provides security information to procurement entities and consumers interested in the PP.
+This Certification Report describes the content of the certification result in relation to IT Security Evaluation of "Protection Profile for ePassport IC with SAC (PACE) and Active Authentication, Version 2.10" (hereinafter referred to as the "PP [12]") developed by Passport Division, Consular Affairs Bureau, Ministry of Foreign Affairs of Japan, and the evaluation of the PP was completed on 2022-01-26 by ECSEC Laboratory Inc. Evaluation Center (hereinafter referred to as the "Evaluation Facility").
+It is intended to report to the sponsor, Passport Division, Consular Affairs Bureau, Ministry of Foreign Affairs of Japan, and provide security information to procurement entities and consumers who are interested in this PP.

-Readers of this Certification Report are advised to refer to the PP [12] corresponding to this report.
-Details of security functional requirements, assurance requirements and rationale for sufficiency of these requirements for the TOE claiming conformance to PP [12] are specifically described in the PP [12].
+Readers of the Certification Report are advised to read the corresponding PP [12].
+Especially, details of security functional requirements, assurance requirements and rationale for sufficiency of these requirements of the TOE are described in the PP [12].

 This Certification Report assumes "developers who develop and supply ePassports conforming to PP [12] and the passport issuing authorities who procure ePassports" to be intended readers.
-Note that the Certification Report only presents the certification result based on assurance requirements to which the PP conforms, and does not intend to guarantee an individual IT product itself.
+Note that the Certification Report presents the certification result based on assurance requirements to which the PP conforms, and does not guarantee an individual IT product itself.